spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

    - Specify a custom **key** and custom **value**.
    - Palette supports the `Equal` **operator**.
    - The **effect** defines what will happen to the pods that do not tolerate a taint.
-There are three allowed taint effects.
+Kubernetes provides three taint effects.

      | **Effect**         | **Description**                                                                                                                      |